You are considered an undergraduate international freshman applicant if:

 - official high school transcripts from all secondary and post-secondary schools and universities:

-- Official transcripts and certificates (with notarized translations into English where appropriate) from all secondary schools, colleges and universities attended.
+- Official transcripts and certificates (with notarized translations into English where appropriate) from all post-secondary schools, colleges and universities attended.
 Students transferring from a post-secondary institution must submit copies of transcripts to a certified credential evaluation services for an official evaluation of transferable credit.
 Many accredited services can be reviewed by accessing the National Association of Credential Evaluation Services (NACES) Website

 - a Personal Essay allows us to get to learn a little more about you.
 Essay prompts are located in the application and are submitted at the time of application submission;

 - SAT (La Verne Code 4381) or ACT (La Verne Code: 0295) exam results sent directly from the testing agency to the University of La Verne; or

 - TOEFL (La Verne Code: 4381), IELTS, Cambridge English Advanced (CAE) or PTE Academic results sent directly from the testing agency to the University of La Verne.

 Upon admission and to begin the I-20 process, students must also submit:

 - copy of the passport photo page; and